josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/particles/complex_shapes.md

 To make use of this feature, start by creating a particle system in the current scene.
 Add a mesh instance that serves as the source of the particle emission points.
 With the particle system selected, navigate to the viewport menu and select the GPUParticles3D entry.
-From there, select Create Emission Points From Node.
+From there, select `Create Emission Points From Node`.

 A dialog window will pop up and ask you to select a node as the emission source.
 Choose one of the mesh instances in the scene and confirm your selection.
 The next dialog window deals with the amount of points and how to generate them.

-Emission Points controls the total number of points that you are about to generate.
+`Emission Points` controls the total number of points that you are about to generate.
 Particles will spawn from these points, so what to enter here depends on the size of the source mesh (how much area you have to cover) and the desired density of the particles.

-Emission Source offers 3 different options for how the points are generated.
+`Emission Source` offers 3 different options for how the points are generated.
-Select Surface Points if all you want to do is distribute the emission points across the surface of the mesh.
-Select Surface Points + Normal (Directed) if you also want to generate information about the surface normals and make particles move in the direction that the normals point at.
-The last option, Volume, creates emission points everywhere inside the mesh, not just across its surface.
+Select `Surface Points` if all you want to do is distribute the emission points across the surface of the mesh.
+Select `Surface Points + Normal (Directed)` if you also want to generate information about the surface normals and make particles move in the direction that the normals point at.
+The last option, `Volume`, creates emission points everywhere inside the mesh, not just across its surface.

 The emission points are stored in the particle system's local coordinate system, so